Interview by Lula Criado

-Settemsdal lives and works between London and Bristol and is currently studying an MFA in Sculpture at the Slade School of Fine Art.
-She has been selected for group exhibitions at Ars Electronica (Linz, Austria, 2017), Sonica at CCA (Glasgow, 2017) and the Drawing Biennial at Drawing Room (London, 2017).
-We met Solveig Settemsdal back in November when we invited her to perform the piece Recall/Reset (2017) at the event Disobey/Dystopia II, a night of music and visuals presented by Cluster Node in London.
-Recall/Reset (2017), her Slade Interim Show piece, consists in injecting a jet of water into glycerine.
+We met Solveig Settemsdal in November when we invited her to perform Recall/Reset (2017) at the event Disobey/Dystopia II, a night of music and visuals presented by Cluster Node in London.
+Recall/Reset consists in injecting a jet of water into glycerine.
 The result is a set of ephemeral drawings that resemble writing and figures in constant movement that float away as soon as they are formed.

-Solveig Settemsdal investigates and explores the fluidity, density and consistency of the matter and doing so she builds a brand new visual language of ephemeral objects and symbols.
-In Settemsdal’s work, materiality, art and representation (always captured in HD video) firmly grasps the connection between the Aristotelian categorisation of “things”, the material or matter these things are made of and the form matter takes.
-Her aim when looking into the future ‘is to join internal and external space somehow – where the solid architecture of our surroundings folds into the fluid realm of thought, their opposing time scales interchanging habits.
+Solveig Settemsdal has built a new visual language of ephemeral objects and symbols.
+In her work, materiality, art and representation (always captured in HD video) firmly grasps the connection between the Aristotelian categorisation of “things”, the material or matter these things are made of, and the form matter takes.

-You are a multidisciplinary artist working across mediums including sculpture, video, photography and drawing.
-And your practice investigates fluidity and the potential and transience of materials, be it sculptural, geological or cognitive.
+You are a multidisciplinary artist working across mediums, including sculpture, video, photography and drawing.
+And your practice investigates fluidity and the potential and transience of materials, whether sculptural, geological or cognitive.
 How and when the interest in all these different disciplines came about?

-Whenever I had a fever when I was a kid I had this same dream that used to terrify me.
+Whenever I had a fever as a kid, I had this same dream that used to terrify me.
 It was a perfect luminous oval, hovering in a dark space.
-It was the most incredibly beautiful thing.
-Slowly, slowly this object morphed, started sprouting tendrils, rotting, became this grotesque form, and then slowly morphing back again to this pure luminous form.
-I once thought about it so much I saw it when awake, and never had that dream again.
-It did start me thinking about how to make lines or forms float in space, drawing in the air.
+It was the most beautiful thing.
+Slowly, this object morphed, started sprouting tendrils, rotting, became grotesque, and then slowly morphed again to this pure, luminous form.
+I once thought about it so much I saw it when awake and never had that dream again.
+However, it did start me thinking about how to make lines or forms float in space, drawing in the air.

-From there it was a process of a lot of experimentation with stills, analogue film-medium format, to getting a video camera and a macro lens and finally being able to communicate the movement and the generation of the forms.
+From there, it was a process of a lot of experimentation with stills, analogue film-medium format, getting a video camera and a macro lens and finally being able to communicate the movement and the generation of the forms.

-Singularity is an audiovisual collaboration with the artist Kathy Hinde (presented at Ars electronica 2017).
+Singularity is an audiovisual collaboration with the artist Kathy Hinde.
 In it, you explore a temporal and sculptural process of drawing in a fluid three-dimensional space by suspending white ink in cubes of gelatin which expand in the semi-solid.
-The concept of an expanding point is echoed in Kathy Hinde’s musical composition.
+Kathy Hinde’s musical composition echoes the concept of an expanding point.
 What were the biggest challenges for the development of this collaboration?

 Singularity was the first time I captured what I was doing on video.
-Kathy and I had been talking about it for a while and wanted to collaborate on this and we were delighted when the piece got commissioned by the Kate Romano from the Goldfield Ensemble’s Ritual in Transfigured Time tour, which explores relationships between music and moving image.
+Kathy and I had been discussing it for a while and wanted to collaborate.
+We were delighted when the piece got commissioned by Kate Romano from the Goldfield Ensemble’s Ritual in Transfigured Time tour, which explores relationships between music and moving image.

 What directions do you want to take your work into?

 My work is now morphing into more elaborate installations between video and sculpture.
-I’m working on ways to activate physical forms into reactions that can happen in space, with those that can only happen via video.
+In addition, I’m working on activating physical forms into reactions in space, with those that can only happen via video.

-My aim is to join internal and external space somehow – where the solid architecture of our surroundings folds into the fluid realm of thought, their opposing time scales interchanging habits.
-Recently I’ve been working on some figurative things, after getting a plaster bust from the British Museum to play with.
-The resulting work has begun to talk about access and power, how we access classical sculpture through contemporary technology, which is where I am at the moment.
+I aim to join internal and external space somehow – where the solid architecture of our surroundings folds into the fluid realm of thought, their opposing time scales interchanging habits.
+I’ve been working on some figurative things after getting a plaster bust from the British Museum to play with.
+The resulting work has begun to talk about access and power and how we access classical sculpture through contemporary technology, which is where I am now.

-I have a show of this work, Cavity Search, with three brilliant women; Charlie Cousins, Alicia Fidler and Amanda Rice, from my year at Slade Sculpture at the SET space in Bermondsey in March.
-My Degree Show is very much still in progress but is based around valves.
-Valves as portals, thinking about objects as consumer things, that you squeeze the meaning out of like shampoo bottles.
-It involves a trip to cast concrete Dinosaurs at Crystal Palace Park and building bridges to a lost world… come see it in June.
+I have a show of this work, Cavity Search, with three brilliant women, Charlie Cousins, Alicia Fidler and Amanda Rice, from my year at Slade Sculpture at the SET space Bermondsey in March.
+My Degree Show is still in progress but is based around valves.
+Valves as portals, thinking about objects as consumer things you squeeze the meaning out of, like shampoo bottles.
+It involves a trip to cast concrete Dinosaurs at Crystal Palace Park and building bridges to a lost world… see it in June.

 What is your biggest enemy of creativity?

-Not having the time, space or peace to think properly.
+Not having the time, space or peace to think correctly.
 London can be pretty distracting.

 One for the road… What are you unafraid of?

 I am not afraid of the dark.
 Or of experimenting.
-Sometimes get things stuck in my head that I have to try that seem completely impossible.
-Sometimes I have to admit that they actually never will work, no matter how many times I try.
-Which is ok but it’s really hard to know when to fold.
+Sometimes get things stuck in my head that I have to try that seem downright impossible.
+Sometimes I have to admit that they never will work, no matter how many times I try.
+Which is ok, but it’s tough to know when to fold.